 - The whole movie is disturbing.
 Especially during Teddy's first nightmare, when his wife turns around to reveal that she's missing a huge chunk of her back.

-- The guy who after trying to shoot himself but ending up bleeding to death for an hour with half his head blown off?
-Or the many piles of corpses that overflowed from the trains and froze together?
+- The concentration camp scene, with the commandant who tries to shoot himself but botches it and ends up bleeding to death for an hour with half his head blown off.
+Or the many piles of corpses that overflowed from the trains and froze together.
 Look carefully, and you can see one with a ribcage poking out.

 - The lake scene.
 It starts so placid, so peaceful and then in a flash the viewer is punched in a face with a gust of the most mind-freezing and dehumanizing insanity, as